Choreographing Connection

 Collaborate on the Gesture

 The handshake should be co-created by both partners to ensure it feels meaningful and authentic.
-Discuss what elements you’d like to include — it can be as simple as a series of taps or as elaborate as a choreographed sequence.
+Discuss what elements they’d like to include, it can be as simple as a high 10, or as elaborate as a choreographed sequence.

 Make It Unique